You’ve made a profit and are thinking about paying it out to shareholders. Here’s all you need to know about dividends in Singapore.

 When your company has made a profit, you get to choose whether you want to invest it into growing the business or distribute between shareholders.
 The distributed profit is called dividends.

-No, Singapore adopts a one-tier tax system so income is only taxed once.
-The dividends are tax-exempt to the shareholders.
+Singapore has a one-tier tax system so income is only taxed once.
+The dividends are tax exempt to the shareholders.

 How much can I distribute?